maciek365/c4-diagrams.net/README.md

-# c4-diagrams.net
+# EasyC4 for diagrams.net
-The diagrams.net library for fast, convenient and aesthetic C4 diagrams creating.
+The EasyC4 diagrams.net library is for fast, convenient and aesthetic C4 diagrams creating.
 The library contains following easy to use elements:
 ![c4-diagrams.net](/c4-diagrams-net-maciek365.png)